top of page

 Students from the Wooch.een Yei Jigaxhtoonei and Three to Five preschools in Sitka.
 (Photo by Anne Brice, SAFV)

 SAFV tries to make the shelter a comfortable environment so that children feel safe and stable.
 We have a playroom with games, books, and art supplies for children, providing them with a safe place to talk and play.
 It is important for those who have experienced trauma to have the opportunity to just “be kids” and to participate in celebrations.
-The Children’s Program provides resident moms with presents and decorations for youth birthdays and decorates the shelter for different seasons.
+The Children’s Program provides resident parents/guardians with presents and decorations for youth birthdays and decorates the shelter for different seasons.

 In addition, SAFV hosts an annual Holiday party in December for residents and non-residents, providing a large group dinner, holiday art projects, and presents for all youth and adults present.
 If you would like to make donations to the Holiday party or other shelter celebrations, please contact info@safv.org.